Stochastic processes with random contexts: a characterization, and adaptive estimators for the transition probabilities: Introduction

+In this paper we initiate the study of a common generalization of these two classes of processes.
+As we will see, this new class is mathematically natural and has good estimators.
+Moreover, the class of processes described by this generalization is extremely broad: in fact, there seem to be no known examples of ergodic processes outside of this class (cf. the final section of \cite{GalloPaccaut2013}).

-In this paper we initiate the study of a common generalization of these two classes of processes, with an eye towards estimating transition probabilities.
-The class of procees is called {\em random context processes}.
-We retain the basic idea that the transition probability depends on the $K$ last symbols, but require that $K$ be a {\em randomized stopping time}, ie. we require that $K<+\infty$ almost surely and:
+The new class is called {\em random context processes}.
+We retain the basic idea that the transition probability depends on the $K_0$ last symbols, but require that $K_0$ be a {\em randomized stopping time}.
+That is, we require that, almost surely, $K_0<+\infty$ and for all $k\in\N$,